 SOME NEWS

 I’m still wondering if the White House is in a “sweaty panic” over the situation in Iran.
-A “sweaty panic” is a quote from Tom Nichols who writes for various publications including the Atlantic and appears on Nicolle Wallace.
+A “sweaty panic” is how Tom Nichols, who writes for various publications including the Atlantic and appears on Nicolle Wallace, characterized it.
 [2] Nichols recently commented that the smell at the White House was something like: “We’re all looking for the guy who did this (started the Iran war).
 Had we only known.”

 BOOK NOTES

-BOOK NOTES (Morning Joe, From the Painted Porch, an independent book store in Austin Texas.
-The owner does a podcast “Daily Stoic” with Ryan Holiday. )
+(From the Painted Porch, an independent book store in Austin Texas. )

 · “The Storm before the Storm” by Mike Duncan.
-This book is about the 100 years before Caeser ruined the Roman Republic.
+This book is about the 100 years before Caeser destroyed the Roman Republic.
 It will “keep you up at night.”

-· “The Great Gadsby,” : “Whenever you feel like criticizing people just remember that everybody hasn’t had the privileges you have had.”
+· “The Great Gadsby,” : Opening line: “Whenever you feel like criticizing people just remember that everybody hasn’t had the privileges you have had.”

 · “FahrenHeit 451” by Ray Bradbury.